VijayIyer/QA-Chatbot/README.md

 # QA-Chatbot
-Question Answering Chatbot using pre-trained BERT model
+Question Answering Chatbot using pre-trained BERT model.

 # Required packages
 The following packages and dependencies should be installed before running the notebook in this repo